diindolylmethane DIM supplement benefits

 What Are DIM Supplements?

 DIM is short for diindolylmethane, a metabolite of indole-3-carbinol.
-DIM is a compound that can only be made from cruciferous vegetables.
+DIM1 is a compound that can only be made from cruciferous vegetables.
 When broccoli, cauliflower, and other cruciferous vegetables are exposed to stomach acid after chewing, indole-3-carbinol is created, which is then converted into DIM.

 While DIM can be derived from food, it would take eating a whole lot of broccoli to match what can be found in a supplement.
 That is why many people take a concentrated amount in the form of a supplement.